Northwestern University: Philanthropy

-One of Northwestern's most notable student charity events is Dance Marathon, the most established and largest student-run philanthropy in the nation.
-The annual 30-hour event is among the most widely attended events on campus.
+One of Northwestern's student charity events is Dance Marathon.
 It has raised over $1 million for charity every year since 2011 and has donated a total of $13 million to children's charities since its conception.

 The Northwestern Community Development Corps (NCDC) is a student-run organization that connects hundreds of student volunteers to community development projects in Evanston and Chicago throughout the year.
 The group also holds a number of annual community events, including Project Pumpkin, a Halloween celebration that provides over 800 local children with carnival events and a safe venue to trick-or-treat each year.

 Many Northwestern students participate in the Freshman Urban Program, an initiative for students interested in community service to work on addressing social issues facing the city of Chicago, and the university's Global Engagement Studies Institute (GESI) programs, including group service-learning expeditions in Asia, Africa, or Latin America in conjunction with the Foundation for Sustainable Development.

 Several international nongovernmental organizations were established at Northwestern, including the World Health Imaging, Informatics and Telemedicine Alliance, a spin-off from an engineering student's honors thesis.

 Performing arts

 Northwestern is a prolific producer of successful entertainers and a nationally reputed hub for collegiate performing arts.
 The Student Theatre Coalition, or StuCo, organizes nine student theater companies, multiple performance groups, and over sixty independent productions each year.
-The two most notable productions are The Waa-Mu Show, an original musical written and produced entirely by students, and the Dolphin show.
+Productions include The Waa-Mu Show, an original musical written and produced entirely by students, and the Dolphin show.
 Children's theater is represented on campus by Griffin's Tale and Purple Crayon Players.

-Chicago's renowned Lookingglass Theatre Company, which began life in the Great Room of Jones Residential College, was founded in 1988 by several university alumni, including David Schwimmer.
-It received the Regional Tony Award in 2011 and has won over 45 Joseph Jefferson Awards in its 30 Seasons.
+Chicago's Lookingglass Theatre Company, which began life in Jones Residential College, was founded in 1988 by several university alumni, including David Schwimmer.
+It received the Regional Tony Award in 2011 and has won over 45 Joseph Jefferson Awards in its 30 seasons.

 The undergraduate students maintain twelve a cappella groups, including THUNK a cappella, the Northwestern Undertones, Freshman Fifteen A Cappella, ShireiNU A Cappella, and Purple Haze.

+Northwestern's performing arts scene also includes Boomshaka, which is the university's drum, dance, and rhythm ensemble.